Explains how to find and stimulate the female g-spot, includes a diagram and picture showing the location of the gspot.

 As can be seen in the female g-spot diagrams, the Grafenberg or "G" spot is located inside the front wall of the vagina.
 You can find the female g spot location halfway between the back of the pubic bone and the front of the cervix, along the course of the urethra and the bladder where it connects with the urethra.
 The size and exact location will vary slightly with each woman.

-For some women hitting the g spot can bring deep and intense orgasms that differ from a clitoral orgasm.
+For some women hitting the g spot can bring deep and intense orgasms that differ from a clitoral orgasm achieved by stimulating the clitoris.
 For other women stimulating the area called the g spot just makes them feel like they have to pee.

 G-Spot orgasms are triggered by a brief, vigorous, application of rhythmical friction.
 The desired friction is usually achieved when intercourse is practiced from behind or in the doggy style sex position.